beccasaurus/Requestor/README.markdown

         }
     }

+That's all there is to it!

+If your tests use cookies, its recommended that your `IRequestor` implement `Requestoring.IHaveCookies`.
+If you don't, then calls to these Requestor methods won't work: `EnableCookies, DisableCookies, ResetCookies`

 ### DSL

 If you're writing tests, it creates a lot of noise if you're constantly calling Get(), LastResponse, etc on an instance of Requestor.